pheebely/pheebely/README.md

 ## Hi there 👋 I'm Phoebe.

-I'm a cartographer interested in design, web maps, and front-end development.
+I'm a cartographer interested in design, visual journalism, and front-end development.

 <!--
 **pheebely/pheebely** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.